 Note: Click Yes when prompted by the User Account Control.

 2) On the open black window, type the following commands and press Enter after each.

-3) Try to access the website you want to go again and see if it succeeds.
+Then restart your computer and try to access the website you want to visit again and see if it succeeds.

-This problem could be also caused by an old or incorrect network adapter driver.
+Your DNS server won’t respond if the network adapter driver is outdated.
 You can update your network adapter driver manually or, if you’re not confident playing around with drivers, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money-back guarantee):

 1) Download and install Driver Easy.

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).